Knee Replacement in Thailand Your guide to cost, top specialists & hospitals

 How Long Does a Knee Replacement Last?

 Modern knee implants have excellent longevity.
-Registry data show that over 95% of total knee replacements are still functioning well at fifteen years, and many last 20–25 years or more.
+More than 90% of total knee replacements are still functioning well at fifteen years, and many last 20–25 years or more.
 Longevity depends on activity level, body weight, implant alignment, and bearing surface.
 Annual follow-up X-rays monitor for wear and loosening.
-If the implant eventually fails, revision surgery is possible — and well-aligned primary implants make revision more straightforward.
+If the implant eventually fails, revision surgery is possible, and well-aligned primary implants make revision more straightforward.

 Planning Your Trip to Thailand for Knee Replacement